comp590-19s/590-material/grqs/grq02-ownership-references.md

 ## Chapter 5.
 References

-*8. When it comes to the relationship between a reference and a referent, what an extremely important rule to know and follow?
+*8. When it comes to the relationship between a reference and a referent, what is an extremely important rule to know and follow?
 Why?*

 Your answer here...